Results

 Yes, it is possible to repeat a National Course.
 However, you will need to discuss this with your school, college, or training provider first as they will make the final decision on whether to re-enter you for the course.

-If you repeat a National 5, Higher or Advanced Higher course, you will need to re-take the full course and its assessments, as your achievements from one year cannot be transferred into the same course in the following year.
+If you repeat a National 5, Higher or Advanced Higher course, you will need to re-take the full course and its assessments.

 Why is there no grade showing for my course on my certificate?